ibrahimmkhalid/ultralytics/docs/en/integrations/sony-imx500.md

 ## Conclusion

-Exporting Ultralytics YOLOv8 models to Sony's IMX500 format allows you to deploy your models for efficient inference on IMX500-based cameras.
+Exporting SFDT_Ibrahim YOLOv8 models to Sony's IMX500 format allows you to deploy your models for efficient inference on IMX500-based cameras.
 By leveraging advanced quantization techniques, you can reduce model size and improve inference speed without significantly compromising accuracy.

 For more information and detailed guidelines, refer to Sony's [IMX500 website](https://developer.aitrios.sony-semicon.com/en/raspberrypi-ai-camera).